Are climate extremes worsening faster than expected?

 Over the past month, hundreds of lives have been lost in climate-change-fueled extreme weather events, including record-setting extreme heat in the western US and Canada, and disastrous flooding in Germany.
 The Atlantic hurricane season is off to an early start, the Midwest has been inundated by unprecedented flash flooding, and now, multiple large wildfires are burning in Oregon and California.
 Total area burned in the western US is well ahead of this time last year, which as you know smashed all previous records.

 While disparate in their impacts, all of these events are clearly linked to climate change, and people are hungry to understand that connection.
-In recent weeks, Woodwell Climate scientists have been quoted in widely syndicated AP explainers, Axios’ daily Generate newsletter, The New York Times, The Daily Beast, and more.
+In recent weeks, Woodwell Climate scientists have been quoted in widely syndicated AP explainers, Axios’ daily Generate newsletter, New York Times, Daily Beast, and more.
 Dr. Jen Francis wrote an invited op-ed for The Hill, and I was a guest on Cheddar News network (below).

 What many reporters have been asking is: did we know it would be this bad?
 The answer is no. These are all types of events that we know to be more common and more severe as a result of climate change.
 In that sense they are not surprising.
 The magnitudes of many of these events, however, have been far greater than anything previously measured in the affected locations during the era of modern record-keeping.